Sulpitius Pius

 CHAPTER I.

-[2] Saint Sulpitius, pious from boyhood: Therefore, while the Blessed Bishop Sulpitius still seemed to be living in secular garb in his parents' house, he was so devoted to good works that he appeared to do nothing else more than either build churches, or construct monasteries, or exercise himself indefatigably in works of mercy toward the poor, and from love of chastity he was seen to have spurned the bond of marriage.
-And when the Lord deigned to satisfy his vow and good resolution, with the hair of his head cut off, he received the clerical tonsure; and ascending through the successive grades of ecclesiastical dignity to that rank, He becomes Bishop: he rose by the election of the people and the assembly of the clergy to the dignity of the episcopate.
-In which office, besides the governance of the Church, he insisted on nothing more than the care of the poor, and strove with the greatest effort always to provide them with food He benefits all. and with what might clothe them.
-A man who also provided the necessities of this common life.
+[2] St. Sulpitius, pious from boyhood: When therefore Blessed Sulpitius the Bishop, while he seemed still to be dwelling in the secular habit in his parents' house, was so devoted to good works that he seemed to do nothing more than either build churches or construct monasteries or tirelessly exercise himself in works of mercy toward the poor, and out of love for chastity he was seen to have spurned the bond of marriage.
+And when the Lord now deigned to satisfy his wish and good purpose; having had the hair of his head cut, he received the tonsure of the clergy; and ascending through the successive degrees of ecclesiastical dignity, to the point he becomes Bishop: that by the election of the people and the assembly of the clergy he ascended to the dignity of the episcopate.
+In which office he was devoted to nothing more, alongside the governance of the Church, than the care of the poor, and he strove with the greatest effort always to provide them with food he benefits all. and with which to cover themselves.
+A man also provided the necessities of this common life.

-[3] A noble man named Theudoghislus, a member of the royal household, came to the aforementioned Bishop for the purpose of visiting him.
-The Bishop received him kindly with his customary affection and ordered a feast to be prepared.
-Since it was the winter season, so that the servants might seem to ward off the injury of the cold, they lit a copious fire, and while no one was careful about fire; it happened by accident that the covering of that house caught fire, He extinguishes the fire by the sign of the Cross. and then the greater flame of that blaze began to spread and grow; so that the attendants and the rest, thrown into panic, could think of nothing other than rushing outside at full speed.
-And when those who should have climbed onto the roof were unable to ascend owing to the difficulty of the ascent, and that flame kept growing stronger; the same Blessed Bishop Sulpitius, raising his hand, opposed the banner of the Cross: and the same fire was stilled by wondrous power.
-Those who saw it then and survive today attest that the flame was stilled and extinguished with such speed that, before the Bishop himself drew his hand back to himself, as though much water had been poured upon it from above, that entire fire had been quenched.
+[3] A noble man named Theudoghislus, a Domestic, came to the aforesaid Bishop seeking an audience.
+The Bishop received him kindly with his customary affection and ordered a banquet to be prepared.
+Since it was wintertime, so that the attendants might be seen to guard against the injury of the cold, they kindled a copious fire; and while no one was attentive to the danger of fire, it happened by chance that the roofing of that house caught fire, He extinguishes a fire by the sign of the Cross. and then a greater flame of the conflagration began to spread and grow stronger; so that the helpers and the rest, turned to fear, thought of nothing else than to rush outside with rapid course.
+And when those who should have ascended to the roof were unable to ascend because of the difficulty of the ascent, and that flame grew ever stronger and stronger; Blessed Sulpitius the Bishop, raising his hand, opposed the banner of the Cross: and the conflagration itself subsided by a wonderful power.
+Those who then saw it, and who survive today, report that the flame subsided and was extinguished with such speed that before the Bishop himself could draw his hand back to himself, as though much water had been poured from above, all that fire had been quenched.

-[4] Not much later, as a certain Gunthoaldus reported, he brought his adolescent son, about ten years old, who was tongue-tied He restores speech to a mute by the sign of the Cross. and had never spoken an intelligible word since his birth, before the aforesaid Bishop and made the situation known.
-The Bishop, extending his hands and eyes toward heaven, after offering a prayer, touched the lips of the little boy and impressed the sign of the Cross, and handling his tongue with his hand; the Lord's mercy was present: he spoke at once: and he survives to this day and speaks perfectly.
+[4] Not long after, as a certain man named Gunthoaldus reported, his son, a youth of about ten years, mute, He restores speech to a mute boy by the sign of the Cross. and from his birth had never spoken an intelligible word; he brought him before the aforesaid Bishop and made known the case.
+The Bishop, extending his hands and eyes to heaven, and having offered prayer, touched the lips of that little boy and impressed the sign of the Cross, and touching his tongue with his hand; the mercy of the Lord was present: he immediately spoke: and he still survives today and speaks clearly.

-[5] Nor did I think this should be passed over: that in his lifetime the holy man did not allow a single heretic, gentile, or Jew to dwell in the city of Bourges without the grace of baptism.
+[5] Nor did I think this should be passed over: that in the time of his life the holy man did not allow any heretic or pagan or Jew to dwell in the city of Bourges without the grace of baptism.
 He converts all the Jews.
-For when there were Jews in the city of Bourges at that time, and he often spoke kind words to them and preached to them the divine word, that according to the Gospel no one could enter the kingdom of God unless he was seen to be reborn of water and the Holy Spirit; and day and night he implored the Lord's mercy for their conversion; they, yielding to him, first a few, then all, came together to the church for the sacraments of baptism.
+For when the Jews at that time were seen to be in the city of Bourges, and he often spoke kindly to them and preached the divine word to them, that according to the Gospel no one could enter the kingdom of God unless he were seen to be reborn of water and the Holy Spirit; and day and night he prayed for the mercy of the Lord for their conversion; they, obeying him, first a few, then all, came together in the church for the sacraments of baptism.
 John 3:5.
-Those who were baptized by the same Bishop are seen to live under Christian discipline to this day.
+Having been baptized by the Bishop himself, they appear to live under Christian discipline to this day.

-[6] What cleric could so keep vigil through perpetual nights in comparison with the blessed man, or fast to the same measure as he?
+[6] Which of the clergy could so keep vigil through perpetual nights in comparison with the blessed man, or fast to his measure?
 He surpasses others in virtue.
-When he came to the church at night, he would not leave the church before he had finished chanting the entire book of the Psalms.
+When he came to the church at night, he did not leave the church before he had finished chanting the entire book of psalms.

-[7] At that time, prompted by cupidity, King Dagobert commanded his agent Lullo, a man fierce in character and without any trace of mercy, to impose an unaccustomed tax upon the people of Bourges; and that they should live under the obligation of the tax and serve the King's command.
-By this affliction the entire people of that region gathered together to the aforementioned man of God, and so great a multitude of mourners assembled, and with raised lamentation and confused cries they besought the man of God to come to their aid.
-In the affliction of the people he proclaims a three-day fast: He, moved by compassion, not enduring their wailing and tears, together with the clergy, having proclaimed a fast for three days, implored the Lord's mercy; that He might relieve the affliction of His said people.
-He therefore sent one of his clerics, named Ebrigiselus, who should rebuke the said King for this crime and announce to him swift destruction unless this were more quickly corrected.
-He obtains from Dagobert the abolition of the unjust tax.
-When this was done, the King, terrified by fear, immediately commanded his people to be relieved of that tax, and the registration that had been made to be returned.
-And that people, relieved from that affliction, remains to this day in its former liberty.
-Nevertheless, it is believed that by the report of divine vengeance, both the King and his agent died after a brief space of time.
+[7] At that time, prompted by greed, King Dagobert commanded his supporter Lullo, a man fierce in character and without any trace of mercy, to impose an unaccustomed tax upon the people of Bourges; and that they should live under the payment of the tax and serve the King's command.
+Under which affliction the entire people of that region gathered to the aforesaid man of God, and so great a multitude of lamenting ones assembled, and with raised lamentation and confused voice imploring the man of God to come to their aid.
+In the affliction of the people he proclaims a three-day fast: He, moved by piety and unable to endure their wailing and tears, together with the clergy, having proclaimed a fast for three days, entreated the mercy of the Lord; that He would relieve the affliction of His said people.
+He therefore sent a certain one of his clergy, named Ebrigiselus, who was to reprove the said King for this crime and to announce to him swift destruction unless this were more speedily amended. he obtains the abrogation of the unjust tax from Dagobert.
+This having been done, the King, deterred by fear, immediately commanded his people to be relieved of that tax, and the enrollment that had been made to be returned.
+And that people, relieved from that affliction, to this day remains in its former liberty.
+Nevertheless, it is believed that by divine vengeance both the King and his agent died after a short space.

 Annotations